active X backs online course provides relief and prevention to Lower Back Pain & Sciatica sufferers

 Relievers are exercises (and other tactics) which will ease your pain.

 Preventers are exactly that, and remember “Prevention is better than cure”.
 This is the only way to minimise the risk of recurrence… get as far back from the edge as possible!

 SAFETY FIRST – DO YOU NEED TO SEE YOUR DOCTOR?

-Even though you’ve consulted us personally, it may be worth reviewing the below “safety questions” occasionally.
+As you are a “virtual client” of ours, please read the below – it’s for your own safety.
 If you answer yes to any of the below questions, we advise you to consult your doctor about your pain.

 |Compared with during your waking day, is your pain worse when trying to sleep?|

 |Have you lost any great amount of weight without meaning to over the last year?|

 |Have you been diagnosed with cancer at any time?|